-The Data Protection Act 1998 allows you to find out what information is held about you on computer and in certain manual records.
+Data Protection legislation allows you to find out what information is held about you on computer and in certain manual records.
 This is known as “right of subject access”.
 It applies to your health and social care records.

 If you want to see them you can make a written request to the organisations where you are being, or have been, treated.

 You are entitled to view your records and if you wish, receive a copy but you should note that a charge will usually be made.

 In rare circumstances your right to see some details in your health records may be limited in your own interest or for other reasons.
 A decision not to disclose some details would be taken by medical staff responsible for your care.

 Your written request should include:

 - Your full name